rathjd/cmssw/L1Trigger/CSCTriggerPrimitives/README.md

 The `plugins/` directory contains the producer module `CSCTriggerPrimitivesProducer`.
 The `CSCTriggerPrimitivesReader` should be used for firmware vs emulator comparisons.

-The `src/` directory contains the builder `CSCTriggerPrimitivesBuilder`, processors (`CSCAnodeLCTProcessor`,  `CSCCathodeLCTProcessor`, `GEMCoPadProcessor`), motherboards (`CSCMotherboard` and similar names), a muon port card (`CSCMuonPortCard`), auxiliary classes to produce and access look-up-tables (`CSCUpgradeMotherboardLUT` and `CSCUpgradeMotherboardLUTGenerator`).
+The `src/` directory contains the builder `CSCTriggerPrimitivesBuilder`, processors (`CSCAnodeLCTProcessor`,  `CSCCathodeLCTProcessor`, `GEMCoPadProcessor`), motherboards (`CSCMotherboard` and similar names), a muon port card (`CSCMuonPortCard`), and classes to access look-up-tables.
 Trigger patterns are stored in `CSCPatternBank`.

 The `CSCTriggerPrimitivesBuilder` instantiates the TMBs for each chamber and the MPCs for each trigger sector.
 TMBs and MPC are organized in trigger sectors.
 A trigger sector has 9 associated TMBs and a single MPC.
 Once instantiated, the TMBs are configured and run according to settings defined `cscTriggerPrimitiveDigis_cfi` (see Configuration).
 After running the TMB the ALCT/CLCT/LCT collections are read out and put into the event.
 After all TMBs are run, the MPCs produce LCTs to be sent to the OMTF and EMTF.

 The processors `CSCAnodeLCTProcessor` and `CSCCathodeLCTProcessor` produce ALCTs and CLCTs from anode wire-group digis and comparator digis respectively.
 Typically at least 4 out of 6 layers must have coincident anode/cathode hits to produce an ALCT/CLCT.
 However, the minimum number of layers is configurable.

 The motherboards `CSCMotherboard` ( and similar names) produce LCTs from temporally matched ALCTs and CLCTs.
-While a TMB can produce several matches (LCT1, LCT2, LCT3,...), only the two highest ranking are sent to the MPC downstream. `CSCUpgradeMotherboard` is the base class for any motherboard commissioned during Run-2 (end of 2018) and beyond. `CSCMotherboardME11` is a derived class for ME1/1 TMBs that run an upgraded algorithm optimized for high-pileup. `CSCGEMMotherboard` is a derived class for TMBs running a GEM-CSC integrated trigger.
-There are two implementations `CSCGEMMotherboardME11` and `CSCGEMMotherboardME21` for GE1/1-ME1/1 and GE2/1-ME2/1 respectively.
-The algorithms are based on `CSCMotherboardME11`, but also use GEM information.
+While a TMB can produce several matches (LCT1, LCT2, LCT3,...), only the two highest ranking are sent to the MPC downstream. `CSCUpgradeMotherboard` is the base class for any motherboard commissioned during Run-2 (end of 2018) and beyond. `CSCGEMMotherboard` is a derived class for TMBs running a GEM-CSC integrated trigger.

 The `CSCMuonPortCard` class collects LCTs from a trigger sector and relays them to the OMTF and EMTF.
 In the past, it would also sort and select the best 3 (out of 18), but that is no longer done.
 All LCTs are sent to the OMTF and EMTF.

-The `CSCUpgradeMotherboardLUTGenerator` and `CSCUpgradeMotherboardLUT` produce and contain look-up-tables that are used in the CSC upgrade algorithm and/or the GEM-CSC algorithm.

-A new class is `CSCComparatorCodeLUT` which provides access to look-up-tables for improved local bending and position in Run-3 (CCLUT).
+A new class is `CSCLUTReader` which provides access to look-up-tables for improved local bending and position in Run-3 (CCLUT, GEM-CSC).
 Better LCT position and bending is critical to reconstruct L1 muons for displaced signatures, one of the cornerstones of the Phase-2 muon upgrade.

 The `test/` directory contains python configuration to test the CSC local trigger and analyzer the data.